OlgaSushkova/Wave-Train-Analysis/README.md

 Then you need to choose what type of AUC diagram you need to calculate.
 If you need to calculate the Frequency AUC diagram, please indicate the range of minimal values of frequencies in the  "MinFreq" value.
 For instance "MinFreq= [1:1:50]" and please indicate the range of maximal values of frequencies in the "MaxFreq" value.
 For instance the "MaxFreq= [1:1:50]";
-Other values (MinFreq, MaxFreq, MinAmpl, MaxAmpl, MinDurat, MaxDurat, MinDurat_in_Periods, MaxDurat_in_Periods, MinBandwidth, MaxBandwidth, MinPhase, MaxPhase, MinTime, MaxTime,MinPsi0,MaxPsi0) please left as constants.
+Other values (MinFreq, MaxFreq, MinAmpl, MaxAmpl, MinDurat, MaxDurat, MinDurat_in_Periods, MaxDurat_in_Periods, MinBandwidth, MaxBandwidth) please left as constants.
 For instance, the "MinAmpl = 0";

 The same procedure works for other types of AUC diagrams.
 You need to indicate ranges of minimal and maximal values for the AUC diagram, which you want to calculate.
 Other values you need to leave as constants.